Hawaiian Pidgin Translator

 Translation will appear here...

-Pidgin language hawaiian grew out of contact between Japanese, Chinese, Portuguese, Filipino, Korean, and Native Hawaiian communities in the late 1800s and early 1900s.
-That contact created hawaiian creole english, also known as hawaiian pidgin english: a fully grammatical language with its own rules, not a corrupted version of standard English.
+The language grew out of contact between Japanese, Chinese, Portuguese, Filipino, Korean, Native Hawaiian, and other communities in the late 1800s and early 1900s.
+It is a fully developed creole with its own grammar and vocabulary, not a broken version of standard English.

 1. Type or paste English into the left box